cgrinham/rytdl/README.md

 Set Up
 ------

-RYTDL uses the Reddit API so you will need a Reddit account and you will need to set up a developer app, then run:
+RYTDL uses the Reddit API so you will need a Reddit account and you will need to set up a developer app (to get a client id and client secret), then run:
-> python app.py -s
+> python rytdl.py -s

 How To Use
 ----------
 Run from CLI specifying a subreddit.
 For example, to download all YouTube videos from /r/house:
-> python app.py house
+> python rytdl.py house

 To specify the Genre tag in the output MP3s:
-> python app.py -g House house
+> python rytdl.py -g House house

 To specify number of submissions to retrieve:
-> python app.py -s 30 house
+> python rytdl.py -s 30 house

 Please note that only submissions from YouTube will be downloaded.
 So specifying 30 submissions might download less than 30 MP3s.